Tummy Tuck: A RealSelf Urban Glossary

 Man package (noun)

-Your pubic area is so swollen after surgery that it looks like you have a man package.
-Takes 2 - 4 weeks to go down and is extremely strange looking.
+When your pubic area is so swollen after surgery that it looks like you have a man package.
+It typically takes up to four weeks for the swelling to reduce.

 Stuffing it with sox on the incision line will definitely make you look like you have a man package! - Kimmers25